-The Organization has a concentration of risks relating to its contract receivable balance at December 31, 2018 and 2017.
-The contract receivable balance at December 31, 2018 and 2017, was due 100% and 81%, respectively, from Corporation for National and Community Service.
+The Organization did not have a concentration of risks relating to its contract receivable balance at December 31, 2019.
+During the year ended December 31, 2018, the contract receivable was due 100%, from Corporation for National and Community Service.

 7. Net Assets with Donor Restrictions